 - LEED certifications (Santa Clara, California; Quincy, Washington; Montreal, Canada – in progress)

-- Sourcing of renewable energy (for example, hydroelectric in Quincy, Washington; Quebec City, Canada; and Montreal, Canada)
+- Sourcing of renewable energy (examples include hydroelectric in Quincy, Washington; Quebec City, Canada; and Montreal, Canada; in addition to wind and tidal in Cardiff, United Kingdom)

 - Use of reclaimed water